dconeybe/FirestoreJsIssue6511/README.md

 by replacing the click of the "Update the document" button in the last step with a click of the "delete" button followed by the "create" button.

+Googlers can see https://screencast.googleplex.com/cast/NTk1MjUwNzE1MTkwODg2NHxkNjNhMGJlMi1lNw for a video demo.

 # Steps to Reproduce

 1. Start the Firestore emulator (`firebase emulators:start --only firestore`)